Add support for XMP metadata

 (and this note is mainly to test if it goes to the group now.)

-#4 Updated by Gilles Caulier about 10 years ago
+#4 Updated by Gilles Caulier over 10 years ago

 I recommend you to take a look here :